Neil Szabo surrounded by HVAC and gas technician study materials at his home in Toronto

 Neil: Yes, I am now a certified G2.
 I'll be looking to apply to a 313A apprenticeship program next.
-That's the refrigeration and air conditioning systems mechanic license.
+That's the refrigeration and air conditioning systems mechanic licence.

 Neil: I liked Herzing College for their facility and staff.
 The Gas Technician program is very hands-on and not just about passing exams.
 We learned practical skills needed to actually work in the trade.

-The school has an impressive lab and are always upgrading it.
+The school has an impressive lab and they're always upgrading it.
 The instructors are very knowledgeable and realistic about the training.

 They get you to be as perfect and precise as possible, so when you get into the field you're starting from a solid foundation.